jeffdapaz/VisualChatGPTStudio/README.md

 - **Add Tests:** Create unit tests for the selected method.
 - **Find Bugs:** Find bugs for the selected code.
 - **Optimize:** Optimize the selected code.
-- **Optimize (Diff View):** Optimize the selected code, however, instead of the result being written in the code editor, a new window will open where you can compare the original code with the version optimized by chatGPT.
+- **Optimize (Diff View):** Optimize the selected code, however, instead of the result being written in the code editor, a new window will open where you can compare the original code with the version optimized by AI.
 - **Explain:** Write an explanation of the selected code.
 - **Add Comments:** Add comments for the selected code.
 - **Add Summary:** Add Summary for C# methods.